Marked length rigidity for Fuchsian buildings: Introduction

 \begin{thm}[Minimizing the volume] Let $g_0$ be a metric in $\mathcal M_{\equiv}^v(X)$, and $g_1$ an arbitrary metric in $\mathcal M_{\geq}^v(X)$.
 If $Vol(X, g_1) \leq Vol(X, g_0)$, then $g_1$ must lie within $\mathcal M_{\equiv}^v(X)$ (and the inequality is actually an equality). \end{thm}

 Finally, the last (and hardest) step in the proof is a general result relating the marked length spectrum and the volume.
 We show:

-\begin{thm}[MLS determines volume] Let $g_0, g_1$ be an arbitrary pair of metrics in $\mathcal M_{neg}^v(X)$.
+\begin{thm}[MLS determines volume] Let $g_0, g_1$ be an arbitrary pair of metrics in $\mathcal M_{neg}(X)$.
 If $MLS_0 \leq MLS_1$, then $Vol(X, g_0) \leq Vol(X, g_1)$. \end{thm}

 The analogous result for negatively curved metrics on a closed surface is due to Croke and Dairbekov \cite{croke-dairbekov}, who also established a version for conformal metrics on negatively curved manifolds (see also some related work by Fana\"i \cite{Fa} and by Z. Sun \cite{sun}).
-Our proof of Theorem \ref{thm:MLS-determines-volume} roughly follows the approach in \cite{croke-dairbekov} -- after setting up the preliminaries in Sections \ref{sec:pairing} and \ref{sec:cont}, we prove the theorem in Section \ref{vol_conject}.
+Our proof of Theorem \ref{thm:MLS-determines-volume} roughly follows the approach in \cite{croke-dairbekov}.
+After setting up the preliminaries in Section \ref{sec:flows and currents}, we introduce in Sections \ref{sec:transverse} and \ref{sec:pairings} a new notion of intersection pairing, a central tool in Otal's and Croke and Dairbekov's work on the marked length spectrum.
+Our pairing relies only on the combinatorics of the building, and thus is metric independent.
+However, we show in Section \ref{sec:compute} that this combinatorial intersection pairing, when applied to geometrically defined currents, still captures some of the geometry of the underlying metric.
+In Sections \ref{sec:geom lemma} and \ref{sec:cty} we show a weak form of continuity for the combinatorial intersection pairing, evaluated along certain specific sequences of currents.
+These properties of the combinatorial intersection pairing are then used to prove Theorem \ref{thm:MLS-determines-volume} in Section \ref{sec:MLS-determines-volume}.

 Finally, using these three theorems, the proof of the {\bf Main Theorem} is now straightforward.

 \begin{proof}[Proof of Main Theorem] Let $g_0$ be a metric in $\mathcal M_{\equiv}^v(X)$, and $g_1$ a metric in $\mathcal M^v_{\geq}(X)$.
 If $MLS_0 \equiv MLS_1$, then by Theorem \ref{thm:MLS-determines-volume}, we see that $Vol(g_1)=Vol(g_0)$.
 So Theorem \ref{thm:minimizing-the-volume} forces $g_1$ to lie in the space $\mathcal M_{\equiv}^v(X)$.
 Since they have the same marked length spectrum, Theorem \ref{thm:MLS-rigidity-special-case} now allows us to conclude that $(X, g_0)$ is isometric to $(X, g_1)$, completing the proof. \end{proof}